 Nashville, TN 37220

 February 2021: My colleague, Dr. Nathaniel Freymeyer, and I were awarded funding to develop a project-based exercise science unit for ISR!
 The project relies on Polar heart rate monitors and PBLs to teach students about metabolism and individual cardiovascular physiology.
 This was the second year in a row being awarded a grant from the Tennessee Valley Authority.

 November 2020: The Vanderbilt Microbiome Venture Fund has awarded us $2000 to investigate fecal coliform bacteria at Seven Mile Creek in Nashville, TN!

 February 2020: I was awarded funding to build a community garden and outdoor classroom at JOHS!
 The grant was funded by the Tennessee Valley Authority, and will help establish an "EcoTeam" club at our school focused on sustainability, composting, and outreach.

 January 2020: The second chapter of my Ph.D. was accepted to Paleobiology!
 We find evidence for competition for dietary resources in the late Pleistocene Cuvieronius and suggest that this may have contributed to its eventual extinction.
-The paper will be published open access soon; until then, you can check out the preprint here.
+The paper has been published open access here.

 October 2019: My co-authors and I have a new paper out in Quaternary International.
 We collected stable isotope data on megafauna from the Big Cypress Creek site in Texas.
 The site is amazing because it is the latest-known occurrence of the gomphothere Cuvieronius in North America and is, to-date, the only North American site with a toxodont (South American notoungulate)!
 Check it out here.